cloudeteer/cloudetair-chatbot-api/README.md

 # Start the containers in detached mode
 docker compose up --detach

-# The frontend will be available at http://localhost:3080
+# The api will be available at http://localhost:8000

 # Stop containers and remove volumes
 docker compose down --volumes